Cubic surfaces failing the integral Hasse principle: Integral Brauer--Manin obstruction

 exist and each of them equals a positive constant.
-This may be verified, for example, with the help of \cite[Lem.~3.1]{BBL16} by checking that all three assumptions of its statement are satisfied.
-Its second assumption is easily seen along the lines of the proof of \cite[Thm.~2.2]{BBL16}.
-The local conditions from the proof of \cite[Thm.~2.2]{BBL16} modified for $\Zp$-points on $\sU$ also imply the first assumption of \cite[Lem.~3.1]{BBL16} in view of the properties of the Haar measure on $\Zp^n$.
-The last assumption of \cite[Lem.~3.1]{BBL16} follows from a completely analogous analysis to the one featured in the proof of \cite[Thm.~1.1]{Mit17} as a prime has to divide at least two of the $a_i$ for the lack of $\Zp$-points. \end{remark}
+This may be verified, for example, with the help of \cite[Lem.~3.1]{BBL16}, which approximates the number of lattice points in an archimedean region subject to local conditions at each finite place.
+To apply the result one needs to check three assumptions.
+The second assumption asks the region and the local conditions to have a positive measure, and this is easily seen along the lines of the proof of \cite[Thm.~2.2]{BBL16}.
+The first conditions requires that the boundary of the region at each place has measure $0$, which follows from the proof of \cite[Thm.~2.2]{BBL16} modified for $\Zp$-points on $\sU$.
+The third condition imposes that the combined condition at all finite places are not too restrictive.
+For our application this follows from a completely analogous analysis to the one featured in the proof of \cite[Thm.~1.1]{Mit17} as a prime has to divide at least two of the $a_i$ for the lack of $\Zp$-points. \end{remark}